Skip to content

 5 Min Read

-With narrow time gaps, wheel-to-wheel action and dramatic race-finishes guaranteed, the F1 Sim Racing World Championship returns this week, and the team will be looking to carry on its strong form from Event 1 in January.
+With narrow time gaps, wheel-to-wheel action and dramatic race-finishes guaranteed, the F1 Sim Racing World Championship returns this week, with four races remaining in the 2025 campaign.

-Here is everything you need to know about the second week of F1 Sim Racing season.
+Here is everything you need to know about the final week of F1 Sim Racing season.

 When?